mailjet/wordpress-mailjet-plugin-apiv3/README.md

 </code></pre>

 ##### Use a template for transactinal emails
-Mailjet also allows you to take full advantage of the template language when using Mailjet's SMTP relay.
+Mailjet allows you to take full advantage of the template language when using Mailjet's SMTP relay.
 For more info see [this guide](https://dev.mailjet.com/template-language/SMTP/).
 Add the following code to your template functions.php file.
 <pre><code>
 /**
  * Use SMTP headers to send emails with a specific transactional template